 1.4 Requirements for a complete application

-Application forms (see the CMF Web site) must be completely filled out and all supporting documentation must be provided by the deadline as indicated in section 1.5.
+To obtain the application form, you must request it by e-mail at the following address: email@example.com.
+Application forms must be completely filled out and all supporting documentation must be provided by the deadline as indicated in section 1.5.
 Words in bold are defined in detail in the Definitions section of this guide (see Section 6).

 While it is essential to submit a complete application, it is equally important to submit only the documentation required to meet program requirements.
 For example, do not send more Society of Composers, Authors and Music publishers of Canada (SOCAN) proofs of registration of Canadian musical works than are required to establish eligibility (see section 2.3) and do not provide a business plan that includes any activities other than those for which you are seeking MEC funding (see page 6).

 Please complete and submit the application form to:Mailing address

 25 Eddy Street, 8th floor, 25-8-S